abiwinanda/todo-dotnet-core-6/README.md

 ## Contribution

-For developers who will work on this project, please try to understand the project structure and able to run the unit test before starting the development.
+For developers who will work on this project, you could first try to understand the project structure before starting the development.

 ### Project Structure